anthonyrisinger/cga/8/cga+07.md

 This implementation shows GA's strength: clean logic, no special cases.
 The cost is higher per operation, but the code is more maintainable and extendable.

+#### Reflections on Architectural Unity

+The algebra of incidence reveals geometric computation's dual nature.
+Traditional methods achieve remarkable efficiency through specialization—each algorithm perfectly tuned for its specific case.
+Geometric algebra achieves architectural simplicity through unification—one meet operation replacing dozens of specialized algorithms.

+Neither approach is universally superior.
+The choice depends on your system's needs:
+- If performance dominates and geometry is simple, use traditional methods
+- If architectural clarity matters and performance has headroom, consider GA
+- If robustness near degeneracies is critical, GA's uniform framework helps
+- If you're building research prototypes, GA's flexibility accelerates development

+Most production systems benefit from a hybrid approach: GA for high-level structure and algorithm flow, traditional methods for performance-critical inner loops.
+This isn't compromise—it's engineering wisdom.

 #### Exercises

 **Conceptual Questions**